Cornmeal

 Health Benefits

-- Good source of complex carbohydrates providing sustained energy release
+- Excellent source of complex carbohydrates providing sustained energy and stable blood sugar when whole grain varieties used

-- Contains lutein and zeaxanthin, carotenoids that support eye health and reduce macular degeneration risk
+- Contains lutein and zeaxanthin (from yellow cornmeal), antioxidants supporting eye health and reducing macular degeneration risk

-- Naturally gluten-free, making it safe for celiac disease and gluten sensitivity
+- Naturally gluten-free, making it suitable for celiac disease and gluten sensitivity diets

 Buying Guide